Big Brother 2022 (Dutch and Belgian TV series): Format

 Big Brother 2022 followed the same format as the previous season of the program.
 Housemates lived in isolation from the outside world in a custom-built house for a period of 100 days, hoping to be the last one to leave the house as the winner, and walk away with a large cash prize.

 Concept

 Producers of the reality show stated this season would be harder compared to the previous season, responding to complaints during the previous season.
 A promo was released showing the public being able to change the water temperature and moving the walls.
 This was not the case.
 However week themes were added, warm water was limited and the house did become smaller when it was divided in two.

 Broadcasts

-The first episode was pre-recorded on the evening of 31 December 2021 and simultaneously broadcast on RTL4 and RTL5 in the Netherlands, Play4 on Belgium on 3 January 2022.
+The first episode was pre-recorded on the evening of 31 December 2021 and simultaneously broadcast on RTL 4 and RTL 5 in the Netherlands, Play4 on Belgium on 3 January 2022.
 The Daily show aired from Monday to Friday with the live show on Saturday night.